Follow The Prince

 Link to this site

-A 21-acre vineyard planted beginning in 2004 to Pinot Noir and Chardonnay.
+The estate 21-acre vineyard was planted beginning in 2004 to Pinot Noir and Chardonnay.
 The vineyard is located on Highway 246 directly across from Dos Hermanas Vineyard (formerly Ashley's).
-Planted to 17.5 acres of Calera, Pommard, 115, 667, 777 and 828, 2,420 vines per acre.
+The vineyard had 15.7 acres of Calera, Pommard, 115, 667, 777 and "828" (later grafted over to Chardonnay), 2,420 vines per acre, and 5.3 acres of Chardonnay (clones 76 and 96).
 Yields are very low (1lb per vine in 2010).
 Certified Sustainable by SIP.
 The vineyard is meticulously farmed by owner John Hilliard and noted viticulturist Jeff Newton.

 Reviewed Wines